sentriz/wrtag/README.md

 ## Addon Lyrics

-The `lyrics` addon can fetch and embed lyric information from [Genius](https://genius.com/) and [Musixmatch](https://www.musixmatch.com/) in your tracks.
+The `lyrics` addon can fetch and embed lyric information from [LRCLib](https://lrclib.net/), [Genius](https://genius.com/), and [Musixmatch](https://www.musixmatch.com/) in your tracks.

-The format of the addon config is `lyrics <source>...` where the source is one of `genius` or `musixmatch`.
-For example, `"lyrics genius musixmatch"`.
+The format of the addon config is `lyrics <source>...` where the source is one of `lrclib`, `genius`, or `musixmatch`.
+For example, `"lyrics lrclib genius"`.
 Note that sources will be tried in the order they are specified.

+LRCLib provides synchronized lyrics (LRC format) when available, which includes timestamps for karaoke-style display in compatible players.
+If synchronized lyrics are not available, plain lyrics will be used instead.

 ## Addon ReplayGain